MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-425-Medicare-Shared-Savings-Program/subpart-A-General-Provisions/section-425.20.md

 ##### § 425.20 Definitions. #####

-Link to an amendment published at 87 FR 70232, Nov.
-18, 2022.

-As used in this part, unless otherwise indicated -
+As used in this part, unless otherwise indicated—

 *Accountable care organization* (ACO) means a legal entity that is recognized and authorized under applicable State, Federal, or Tribal law, is identified by a Taxpayer Identification Number (TIN), and is formed by one or more ACO participants(s) that is(are) defined at § 425.102(a) and may also include any other ACO participants described at § 425.102(b).